A Glug of Oil

 • 1 large onion - cut into bite-sized cubes

-• 6 thin slices of peeled fresh ginger - chopped finely (to make about 2 teaspoons)
+• peeled fresh ginger - chopped finely (enough to make 2 teaspoons)

 • 1 tablespoon cornflour